HAMAP logo

 case <FTTag:HBEAG>

-GO:0019049; Biological process: mitigation of host antiviral defense response.
+GO:0019049; Biological process:virus-mediated perturbation of host defense response

 end case